OlaYZen/MSI-Downloader/README.md

 ##### Universal:

-- `folderNumberedVersion`: A boolean flag to enable the automatic renaming of the folder to the newest version of Chrome. ⚠️ **This option requires administrative privileges when executing the script!** ⚠️
+- `folderNumber`: A boolean flag to enable the automatic renaming of the folder to the newest version of Chrome. ⚠️ **This option requires administrative privileges when executing the script!** ⚠️
 - `checkExist`: A boolean flag to delete old Chrome folders when the script is executed. ⚠️ **This action will delete your Chrome folders, so ensure you have backups if you wish to retain them.** ⚠️
 - `folderName`: A string defining the name of the folders.
 The default name is `Chrome -` and  `WorkSpaces -`.

 #### Logging options:
 ---
 - `logName`: A string defining the name of the log(s) file(s).
-The default name is `google_chrome` and  `amazon_workspace`.
+The default name is `google_chrome` and  `amazon_workspaces`.
 - `logFormat`: A string defining the format of the log(s) file(s).
 The default format is `log`.
 - `logDateFormat`: A string defining the format of timestamps in logs.
 The default format is `dd/MM/yyyy HH:mm:ss`.
 - `clearLogs`: A boolean flag to enable clearing of the log(s) file(s).
 This will clear the content inside of the log file(s).